aawaizazhar/hoodies-landing-page/README.md

 # Hoodies E-commerce Landing Page

-A responsive e-commerce landing page for browsing and purchasing hoodies, built with HTML and CSS.
+A responsive e-commerce landing page for hoodies, built with HTML and CSS.

 ## Table of Contents